| Offshore business

 whose legislation allows for certain advantages (tax, confidentiality, company

 structure, etc.) to be used by non-residents.
-This means that a country,

 or jurisdiction, will allow registration of a company and offer them certain tax